wolfhesse/dotnet-docker-samples/README.md

 .NET Core Docker Samples
 ========================

-This repo contains samples that demonstrate various .NET Core Docker configurations, which you can use as the basis of your own Docker images.
-These samples depend on the [.NET Core Docker images](https://hub.docker.com/r/microsoft/dotnet/) on Docker Hub, provided by the .NET Team at Microsoft.
+This repo contains samples (one so far) that demonstrate various .NET Core Docker configurations.
+It is the source for [microsoft/dotnet-samples](https://hub.docker.com/r/microsoft/dotnet-samples/) on Docker Hub.

+A larger set of samples is available in the `master` branch of this repository.
+The `dockerhub` branch (this branch) was made solely to provide Docker Hub-friendly README.md files.
+You will thank us later, after you've looked at the [dotnet-samples](https://hub.docker.com/r/microsoft/dotnet-samples/) on Docker Hub